gerhynes/mongodb-notes/README.md

 Individual model instances can be updated using the `update` method or the `set` and `save` functions.

 Model classes can be updated using the `update`, `findOneAndUpdate` and `findByIdAndUpdate` methods.

+## Update Operators

+Update operators let you send an instruction to Mongo and Mongo will execute it inside the database.

+This is more performant than fetching the data from the database, modifying it on the server, and then sending it back to the database.

+`$inc` - increments the value of the field by the specified amount.

+`$mul` - multiplies the value of the field by the specified amount.

+`$rename` - renames a field.

+`$set` - set the value of a field in a document.

+These operators are especially useful when you want to change a lot of records in one go.